samsmithnz/SoftwareAdvice/01-Chapter1.md

 Essentially you want to avoid destructive changes as much as possible.
 This is hard for DBA's, as the implication is that the focus changes from performance and a 'clean' database schema, to performance and uptime.
 For example, editing a column name is forbidden.
 Instead, you should add a new column and a migration from one column to another.
 Your consuming service only needs to use the new column.

 ## Infrastructure as Code
 Number 3 is Infrastructure as Code.
 This is where the cloud comes in.
 Having your entire environment be scriptable is key to meeting one of the DevOps core high performing metrics, Mean Time To Restore (MTTR).
 This also allows you to create new test environments easily.
-This isn't always about containers (we will talk about these in a another chapter)
+This isn't always about containers (we will talk about these in a another chapter).

+It doesn't matter what tool you use.
+ARM templates, Terraform, PowerShell - it really doesn't matter - but don't fool yourself that using Terraform will make you instantly multi-cloud.

 ## Feature Flags/Toggles
 Not always recognized a being critical to DevOps - but if you want to continually deploy to production, you can't do this without Feature Flags.
 Feature Flags also help to battle environment sprawl.
 Have 5-7 environments?
 (Dev, intergration, test, qa, staging, prod?)
 Why?
 What do those middle layers give you?
 It's like adding 3 different types of lettece in a sandwich - the resulting sandwich is not better or worse.
 With Feature Flags you can release more WIP into production with the feature disabled for the majority of users.
 This means we need less environments - which helps with another core DevOps metric: Lead Time For Changes.